nipy/nibabel/doc/source/index.rst

 Authors and Contributors
 ========================

-NiBabel is written and maintained `Matthew Brett`_ and `Michael Hanke`_.
+NiBabel has been written and is maintained by `Matthew Brett`_ and `Michael Hanke`_.
 The authors are grateful to the following people who have contributed to NiBabel (in order of appearance):

 * `Yaroslav O. Halchenko`_
 * Chris Burns